cenwadike/combi-supply-chain/README.md

 # AGROTRACE
-Prove the authenticity of agricultural products using the EVM blockchain (Aurora)
+Prove the authenticity of agricultural products using the EVM blockchain (Polygon)

 ## Contract address: